 While safer supply has been shown to reduce overdoses and participation in criminalized activities, it presents numerous legal, regulatory, and policy challenges.

 Numerous safe supply evaluations are underway across Canada, but more research is needed on the socio-legal, political, and regulatory impacts of such programs.
-Professor Vanessa Gruben has been awarded a Partnership Engage Grant from the Social Sciences and Humanities Research Council (SSHRC) for a project entitled “Examining legal, regulatory, and policy considerations in Canada's safer supply movement: Developing an interdisciplinary research agenda to inform adaptation and sustainability”.
+Professor has been awarded a from the (SSHRC) for a project entitled “Examining legal, regulatory, and policy considerations in Canada's safer supply movement: Developing an interdisciplinary research agenda to inform adaptation and sustainability”.

 With some groups advocating for an expansion of safer supply programs, while others are calling for a return to traditional treatments, Professor Gruben and her team are aiming to collect the emerging literature and map the debates.
 They will interview experts in the fields of drug policy, harm reduction, and human rights to hear what they think the barriers and facilitators are to safer supply implementation.